Delta-Ark/Geo_Bot-complex/README.txt

 Install:
 ----------------------------------------------------------------------
 git, python 2.7.X, pip
-Python packages required: tweepy, nltk, matplotlib, geopy, argparse, json
+Python packages required: tweepy, nltk, matplotlib, geopy, argparse

 On Windows: upgrade powershell
    (you may still have unicode problems when printing to command line)